 If you're a student or alumni looking for work, you can access a list of job and internship opportunities via Career Services online through My Marylhurst (login required).
 The Job Board can be found under MU Life and Services => Career Services => Job Board.

 Résumés and cover letters are vital components to your job search.
 We want to make sure you have the most up-to-date advice and support when crafting your résumé, and we will provide you with resources and ideas to help you market yourself effectively.

 We also offer résumé and cover letter consultations, but suggest students attend a Résumé Best Practice Workshop prior to requesting a résumé review.
-If you cannot attend one in person, you can access a recording of our latest webinar on our YouTube channel.
+If you cannot attend one in person, you can access a recording of our latest webinar.
 This workshop covers many of the basic questions job seekers ask about résumés and cover letters.
 Gaining this valuable information in advance of a personal consultation will allow us to focus the session on enhancing your documents beyond the basics.

 For added assistance, please refer to these resources:

 Preparing for the Interview